wthomson/FitHome-docs/EnergyMonitorFirmware.md

  When the monitor is first installed, the homeowner's wifi ssid and password is not known.
 The `__init__` method of the WifiAccess class tries to read the SSID and password using the `read_config` method in [config.py](https://github.com/BitKnitting/energy_monitor_firmware/blob/master/workspace/config/config.py).
 If the SSID and password can't be retrieved, the class's wifi_state variable is set to no_ssid_pwd.
 If the SSID and password were retrieve, wifi_state is set to not_connected.

  #### Setting SSID and password
+ _Note: There must be a cleaner way to get the SSID and password!_

  Monitor install focuses on the no_ssid_password state.
 When WifiAccess()'s `get_connected()` method figures out the monitor doesn't know the wifi's SSID and password, it moves the code into being a web server acting as a wireless Access Point with the SSID `fithome_abc`.
 An Access Point shows up within the Mac's/PC's list of wifi networks.